-- 1) Within 15 calendar days after a test, the test result is communicated to the individual students. - 2) Within 15 calendar days after the completion of a study unit, the exam result is communicated to the individual student.
+1) Within 15 calendar days after a test, the test result is communicated to the individual students.

+- 2) In case of an oral test, the Examiner notifies the student within one working day of the result.
+This provision does not apply if multiple students take the same oral test in the same period.
+In that case, the Examiner determines the result within one week after the conclusion of the oral tests. - 3) Within 15 calendar days after the completion of a study unit, the exam result is communicated to the individual student.
 In exceptional circumstances, the Programme Manager can grant a maximum of 7 calendar days extension of this period at request of the responsible Examiner.
-The students are informed of this extension as soon as possible. - 3) In case of an oral test, the Examiner notifies the student within one working day of the result.
-This provision does not apply if multiple students take the same oral test in the same period.
-In that case, the Examiner determines the result within one week after the conclusion of the oral tests. - 4) Should the Examiner not be able to meet the extended deadline due to exceptional circumstances, then the Examiner reports this with reasons to the Programme Director.
-If the Programme Director is of the opinion that the Examiner has not met the Examiner's obligations, he/she will request the

-Examination Board to assign another Examiner to ascertain the result.
-The students are informed of the delay as soon as possible and given the new deadline by which the result is made known.

-5) If two test opportunities are planned shortly after each other, the results of the first test opportunity have to be published at least ten working days before the second test opportunity.
+The students are informed of this extension as soon as possible. - 4) Should the Examiner not be able to meet the extended deadline due to exceptional circumstances, then the Examiner reports this with reasons to the Programme Director.
+If the Examiner cannot meet its obligations within a foreseeable time, the Programme Director will request the Examination Board to assign another Examiner to ascertain .the result and the students are informed of the delay as soon as possible. - 5) The results of a first test opportunity have to be published at least 15 calendar days before a second opportunity is offered for the same test.